tocco/tocco-docs/glossary.rst

         an ``application.local.properties`` in the same directory.
 Settings made the the *local* properties file override the settings in the regular properties file.

+    JFrog's Artifactory
+    Artifactory
+        Tocco hosts its own JFrog's Artifactory, a Maven software repository.
+During build, all artifacts are fetched from there.
+Either, the package is uploaded to the artifact directly or a :term:`Remote Repository` can be configured.

+        Our Artifactory can be found at https://mvn.tocco.ch.

     continuous delivery
     CD
         Continuous delivery is used to deploy our Nice installations.